dibikhin/expressjs-template/README.md

-# ExpressJS project template

-Just to not create it manually everytime.
+# Node.js + Express.js + Mongoose

+Express-based boilerplate for web app.
+NPM-only, no other automation used.

-I use:
+In use:
 - Express
 - Mocha
 - Should
+- Mongoose

 TODO:
-- Mongoose
 - Winston
 - Istanbul
 - Sinon?
 - JSHint
 - Reloader
+- Editor's conf
+- Errors
+- Logging